IGPenguin/mobile-toolkit/README.md

 * `aappinfo com.dummy.package.name.app` Target specific app by passing package name as argument

 ### 🔪 akill
-* `akill` Restart foreground app
+* `akill` Restart the foreground app
 * `akill com.dummy.package.name.app` Target specific app by passing package name as argument

 ### 🧽 aerase
-* `aerase` Delete foreground app data and restart it
+* `aerase` Delete all local data of the foreground app and restart it
 * `aerase com.dummy.package.name.app` Target specific app by passing package name as argument

 ### 🚚 ainstall
 * `ainstall some-app-file.apk` Install and run .apk file
-* `ainstall -a some-app-file.apk` Install and run on all devices
+* `ainstall -a some-app-file.apk` Install and run on all connected devices
 * Can overwrite existing app

 ### 🗑 auninstall